Climate Summary for Florida - April 2012

 Rainfall totals varied statewide in April.
 Rainfall totals varied statewide in April (Table 2).
 Most stations saw below normal rainfall, while Key West, Miami, and Tampa saw above normal rainfall totals for the month.
 April 2012 was the 7th wettest on record at Miami and the 6th wettest April from the 142-year-long record at Key West.
 It was also the 4th wettest April on record at Fort Lauderdale (Appendix 1).
 Heavy rains mainly impacted southeast portions of the state during two separate rain events, and some rainfall records were broken toward the end of the month (Table 3).
 A Community Collaborative Rain, Hail and Snow (CoCoRaHS) observer reported a total rainfall of 14.46” for the month of April in the Florida Keys, while another observer in Broward County reported a monthly total of 14.33”.
 Areal patterns of monthly rainfall relative to normal are depicted in Figure 1.

 Table 2: April precipitation totals and departures from normal (inches) for selected cities.

 Table 3: Select daily rainfall records (inches) broken during April (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for April is given in the figure below (courtesy of NOAA, NWS).

-Appendix: Daily maximum temperature records (° F) tied or broken during April.
-(Compiled from NOAA, NWS)
+Appendix 2: Select daily maximum and minimum temperature records (° F) tied or broken during April (compiled from NOAA, NWS).